Learning Support

 Role of the Learning Support Team

-The primary focus of the Learning Support Department is to work closely with teaching staff, helping them understand and accommodate the individual learning styles of students on the Learning Support Register.
-The department collaborates directly with students who have a diagnosed need, ensuring that their learning profile is effectively communicated to teachers.
+The primary focus of the Learning Support Department is to work closely with teaching and pastoral staff, helping staff understand and accommodate the individual learning styles of students with a diagnosis who are known via the Learning Support Register.
+The department collaborates directly with students who have a diagnosed need, ensuring that their learning profile is effectively communicated to teachers via a Pupil Passport

-If parents or guardians have concerns about a potential learning difficulty, they are encouraged to speak with their child’s Housemaster/Housemistress or Tutor, who can facilitate a referral.
+If parents or guardians have concerns about a potential learning difficulty, they are encouraged to speak with their child’s Housemaster/Housemistress or Tutor, who will then facilitate a referral.

 Learning Support requirements are covered in the Joining Form.
-Please complete it with as much detail as possible.
-This information is invaluable in ensuring a smooth transition into College life.
+Please complete this section with as much detail as possible.
+This pre-joining information is invaluable in ensuring a smooth transition into College life and assessment and Access Arrangements.

 Lancing College Lab